The United Kingdom - Factbook

 Speaker of the House of Commons: John Bercow, MP

-Leader of the House of Commons: Andrea Leadsom, MP (DUP)
+Leader of the House of Commons: Andrea Leadsom, MP (Liberal)

-Shadow Leader of the House of Commons: Valerie Vaz, MP (SDP)
+Shadow Leader of the House of Commons: Valerie Vaz, MP (Labour)

-Leader of the Opposition: Sir Keir Starmer, MP, Social Democratic Party
+Leader of the Opposition: Tom Watson (acting), MP, Labour Party

 Leader of the Scottish National Party: Angus Robertson, MP

-Leader of the Liberal Progressive Party: Sir Vince Cable, MP
+Leader of the Progressive Party: Sir Vince Cable, MP

 Leader of Plaid Cymru: Liz Saville-Roberts, MP